mikecota09/Professional-README-Generator/README.md

 # Professional Readme Generator

   ## Project Overview:
-  The purpose of this project is to create an application that users can download to create a high quality README for the users.
+  The purpose of this project is to create an application that users can download to create a high quality README for their application.

   ## Licensing:
   [![license](https://img.shields.io/badge/license-MIT-blue)](https://shields.io)